pkriengsiri/team-roster-generator/README.md

 * [Questions](#questions)

 ## Installation
-From GitHub, fork the repo all upload all contents to the deployed webserver (or deploy using GitHub Pages).
+From GitHub, fork the repo all upload all contents to the deployed webserver.
 The server must have Node.js installed.
 Once forked, run `npm i` from the root directory to install required dependencies.

 ## Usage
 From the application's root directory, run `node app.js`.
 Follow the user prompts to provide information about each employee in the software engineering team.
 Upon completion, the application will generate a new `team.html`, in the `./output` directory